Tuesday, May 19, 2020

 My son, Jack, in our dining room in Boston, Massachusetts, USA

 4. Make sure you employ technology to your advantage.
 We live in a digital world for a reason.
 It's fast and efficient.
-Everything from using DocuSign to sign all our documents (including the sale of our house in Boston) to Skype or teams for all those international calls, to using video surveying tools to track where all our furniture was.
+We used everything from DocuSign to sign all our documents (including the sale of our house in Boston), to Skype or Teams for all those international calls, and to video surveying tools to track where all our furniture was.

 5. The importance of having flexible work.
-There is no way We would have managed this move so effectively without remote working.
+We would not have managed this move so effectively without remote work.

-I had two weeks of training in Austen, Texas, and I travelled back to Europe several times to run conferences there.
-Just after the move, I had to go from England to a Sales kick-off in Las Vegas.
+I spent one month training at our Demand Generation HQ in Austen, Texas, and then travelled back to Europe several times to run conferences there.
+Just after the move, I had to attend a Sales kick-off in Las Vegas (I have some great stories about Vegas!).

 During this time, I was partially renovating and selling our house.
 We were unhappy with our real estate agent, so we had to switch agents mid-way.

 Throughout this, Zscaler allowed me to work remotely for the UK office, from Boston, USA, for almost four months.
-Zscaler's and Akamai's flexibility made a big difference to Catherine and me.
+Our company's flexibility & support positively impacted Catherine and me.
+I have always had good feelings about Zscaler and continue investing in it (as does Catherine in Akamai).

 No comments: